More in this section...

 - ‘Body-con’ dresses or skirts

-Please see the gallery on the right for examples pictures of inappropriate uniform.
+Please see the images on the right for examples of students in their business dress and also inappropriate uniform.

 Policy supporting this guidance

 We know the vast majority of students get their dress right but to ensure that equality is maintained within the community, a set of sanctions supports these guidelines.

 The following steps will be applied when a student is not meeting expectations in terms of dress code.

 Level 1: Where a uniform concern has been recorded on SIMS by a Personal Tutor or teacher the Personal Tutor will discuss the concern with the student and email the parents (cc’ing in MLB).